unchainedshop/unchained/docs/source/installation/install-engine.md

 ---

 > In this section, we will walk you through the steps required to start up an Unchained Engine API server locally.
-> To achieve this, we install and configure a new [Meteor](https://www.meteor.com/) app with the Unchained Engine included.

 ![diagram](../images/Unchained_Ecosystem.png)

 This tutorial helps you:

-- Install and run locally the Meteor application with the Unchained Engine embedded.
+- Configure and run unchained engine.
 - Access the local Admin UI example admin app
 - Open the graphQL playground of your local Unchained Engine